sendgrid/wordpress/readme.txt

 9. Now you are able to configure port number when using SMTP method.
 10. You are able to configure what template to use for sending emails.
 11. You are able to configure categories for which you would like to see your stats.
+12. You can use substitutions for emails.

 == Changelog ==

+= 1.7.5 =
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality
 = 1.7.4 =
-* Fixed some failing requests during API Key checks.
+* Fixed some failing requests during API Key checks
-* Fixed an error that appeared on fresh installs regarding invalid port setting.
-= 1.7.3 =
+* Fixed an error that appeared on fresh installs regarding invalid port setting = 1.7.3 =
 * Add global config for content-type
 * Validate send_method and port set in config file